Achieving your dreams is a cliche, but it’s a cliche that we love.

 New Game starts off with the well-mannered, respectful character: Aoba Suzukaze.

-She has one goal in mind: work for a gaming company so she can live out her dreams while getting paid to do it.
+She has one goal: to work for a gaming company to live out her dreams while getting paid to do it.

-Aoba ends up working for the company: Eagle Jump, where her journey (and hardships) begin.
+Aoba ends up working for Eagle Jump, where her journey (and hardships) begin.

 Aside from the comedy, New Game does a couple of things well: